kazuho/http-cache-fingerprint/draft-kazuho-http-cache-fingerprint.md

 10. if number of bits contained in the result of step 9 is not a multiple of eight (8), append a bit set until the length becomes a multiple of eight (8)
 11. encode the result of step 10 using base64url [RFC4648].
 Padding of base64url MAY be omitted.

-As an example, when none of the cached responses from the origin server contained a "Cache-Fingerprint-Key" header, then the  "Cache-Fingerprint" header field will be:
+As an example, when none of the cached responses from the same origin contained a "Cache-Fingerprint-Key" header, then the  "Cache-Fingerprint" header field will be:

 ~~~
   Cache-Fingerprint: